Pelm-Technologies/react-pelm-connect/README.md

 # Pelm Connect
-This package provides a react wrapper over Pelm Connect, a javascript plugin that allows your users to securely and seamlessly connect their utility accounts.
+This package provides a react wrapper over Connect, a javascript plugin that allows your users to securely and seamlessly connect their utility accounts.

-If you need to integrate Pelm Connect in a non-react web application, view these docs.
+If you need to integrate Connect in a non-react web application, view these docs.

 ## Install
 ```